 Connor B., ex rel.
 Vigurs, et al. v.
 Patrick, et al., United States District Court.
 This is a class action in which plaintiffs allege that the Commonwealth's foster care system violates foster children's constitutional and statutory rights to be protected from harm while in state custody; to not be deprived unnecessarily of child-parent and sibling relationships; to safe, stable foster care placements and timely adoption planning and recruitment; to payments to foster care providers that cover the actual costs of providing food, clothing, shelter, and other essential items; and to adequate educational, mental health, medical, and dental services.
 Plaintiffs further allege that children are abused and neglected while in the Commonwealth's foster care system at a rate higher than the national average; that children in foster care are moved from one placement to another with unusual frequency; that many children never achieve permanency in their placements; and that hundreds of children "age out" of foster care inadequately prepared to live independently as adults.
 Plaintiffs claim that the system's alleged failures are attributable to an insufficient number of social workers, all carrying excessive caseloads; a dearth of appropriate foster care placements and ancillary services; and insufficient supports (including financial reimbursement) to foster care providers.
 The Court denied the defendants' motion to dismiss the lawsuit and, in late February 2011, granted the plaintiff's motion for class certification.
 A bench trial began in January, 2013 and went on hiatus after the plaintiffs rested their case.
 The defendants filed a motion for judgment on the record on April 30, 2013, which the Court took under advisement following a hearing in May.
 On September 30, 2013, the Court allowed the Commonwealth's motion and entered final judgment for the defendants.
 Had plaintiffs succeeded in achieving all of the declaratory and injunctive relief they sought, the Commonwealth could have been required to expend tens of millions of dollars in increased foster care reimbursement payments, personnel costs and services.
-The Court issued a memorandum articulating the full grounds for its decision on November 22, 2013, and plaintiffs promptly filed a notice of appeal.
-The plaintiffs-appellants filed their brief with the U.S. Court of Appeals for the First Circuit in late March, 2014, and the Commonwealth filed its brief on June 16, 2014.
-A date for oral argument has not yet been set.
+The Court issued a memorandum articulating the full grounds for its decision on November 22, 2013.
+Plaintiffs filed a notice of appeal on November 26, 2013.
+The plaintiffs-appellants filed their brief with the U. S. Court of Appeals for the First Circuit in late March, 2014, and the Court then allowed the state appellees' request to enlarge the briefing period, such that the state's brief is now due on June 16, 2014.